suryabhaskarkarri/AdobeCaseStudy/README.md

 Restrictions:

 1) Google Geocoding API is subject to a query limit of 2,500 geolocation requests per day and 10 requests per second.
-So please try with a simple excel sheet with less records
+So It would be better to test the application with fewer records in excel sheet.
+Otherwise the Geocode API returns limit exceeded error.
+Also Because of the response time of Geocoding API, the application takes time to update the excel sheet with latitude and longitude

 2) The application only accepts xlsx files